danielsaidi/Sheeeeeeeeet/README.md

 ### <a name="spm"></a>Swift Package Manager

-The easiest way to add Sheeeeeeeeet to your project is to use SPM in Xcode 11:
+The easiest way to add Sheeeeeeeeet to your project in Xcode 11 is to use Swift Package Manager:
 ```
 https://github.com/danielsaidi/Sheeeeeeeeet.git
 ```